Great Hiking Trails and Nature Walks in Uganda.

 Queen Elizabeth Park has some great hiking trails right inside the park.

-There is the Kyambura Gorge exploration as you trek Chimpanzees, and that is not to be missed.
+There is the Kyambura Gorge exploration as you trek Chimpanzees, which is not to be missed.

-Maramagambo Forest with its hiking trails, the Mweya Peninsula where you can go onto the Banded Mongoose Research hike, and in the south, there is the Ishasha River hiking trail, which is a two-hour hike along the River.
+Maramagambo Forest with its hiking trails, the Mweya Peninsular, where you can go onto the Banded Mongoose Research hike.
+There is the Ishasha River hiking trail in the south, which is a two-hour hike along the River.

-Just beyond the park, there are other hiking trails outside of the park like the Rwenzori Mountains Foothills, Kalinzu Forest, and in Kasyoha-Kitomi Forest – where you have some great Crater Lake Trails.
+There are other hiking trails beyond the park, like the Rwenzori Mountains Foothills, Kalinzu Forest, and in Kasyoha-Kitomi Forest – where you have some great Crater Lake Trails.

 One Hike we wish would be created is along the Explosion Crater Drive – a trail of Scenic Wonders would be fantastic.